Russia says it will "drastically reduce" military activity near Kyiv as talks with Ukraine make headway

 Ukrainian officials have been pushing for a ceasefire agreement to enable thousands of civilians to evacuate from besieged towns and cities that are still being bombed by Russian forces.

-Russia's lead negotiator Vladimir Medinsky emerged from Tuesday's round of talks to say his country had received "a clearly formulated position from Ukraine," and that "the possibility of making peace will become closer" as the two sides continue to work quickly to reach compromises.
+Russia's lead negotiator Vladimir Medinsky emerged from Tuesday's talks to say his country had received "a clearly formulated position from Ukraine," and that "the possibility of making peace will become closer" as the two sides continue to work quickly to reach compromises.

-Ukrainian negotiators also indicated some progress as the two sides look to hammer out mutual "security guarantees."
+Ukrainian negotiators also indicated some progress as the two sides seek to hammer out mutual "security guarantees."

 David Arahamia, one of the Ukrainian negotiators, declared a "first victory" merely by having the venue for the negotiations moved from Belarus, a Russian ally on Ukraine's northern border, to Turkey.
 "We see Turkey as one of our guarantor countries for Ukrainian safety."